 Blame it on the audience

 My first note in this movie review is one for the audience.
-If you're not a native or good English speaker you will miss even the fact that the film's title also refers to said protagonist.
-In the sense that he is green, unexperimented.
+If you're not a native or good English speaker, you will miss even the fact that the film's title also refers to said protagonist.
+In the sense that he is green, inexperienced.
 Not just to the mystical apparition that throws the challenge to the Knights of the Round Table.

 The typical monomyth